grafana/agent/docs/configuration-reference.md

   # Monitor the exporter itself and include those metrics in the results.
   [include_exporter_metrics: <boolean> | default = false]

+  # Optionally defines the the list of enabled-by-default collectors.
+  # Anything not provided in the list below will be disabled by default,
+  # but requires at least one element to be treated as defined.
+  #
+  # This is useful if you have a very explicit set of collectors you wish
+  # to run.
+  set_collectors:
+    - [<string>]

+  # Additional collectors to enable on top of the default set of enabled
+  # collectors or on top of the list provided by set_collectors.
+  #
+  # This is useful if you have a few collectors you wish to run that are
+  # not enabled by default, but do not want to explicitly provide an entire
+  # list through set_collectors.
+  enable_collectors:
+    - [<string>]

+  # Additional collectors to disable on top of the default set of disabled
+  # collectors.
+Takes precedence over enable_collectors.

+  # Additional collectors to disable from the set of enabled collectors.
+  # Takes precedence over enabled_collectors.
+  #
+  # This is useful if you have a few collectors you do not want to run that
+  # are enabled by default, but do not want to explicitly provide an entire
+  # list through set_collectors.
+  disable_collectors:
+    - [<string>]

   # procfs mountpoint.
   [procfs_path: <string> | default = "/proc"]